Disclaimers: See Chapter Part 1

 Pulling a scroll from his side pouch, he handed it to Ansem.
-Taking the proffered rolled parchment, Ansem scanned its contents critically.
+Taking the proffered rolled parchment, the High Priest scanned its contents critically.

-"Eh." he sighed in scorn laying the scroll on the marble.
+"Ah."
+He sighed in scorn, laying the scroll on the marble.
 "The Greeks wishes to extort Egypt again.
 These are not suitable commands.
 Their as ludicrous as the last demands forced on us."

 Ansem was surprised by the General's last remark.
 'How could they have found out?
 Marcus was very discreet when he stationed his army here.'

 "Don't ponder on it too much, Ansem.
-The Lord Conqueror is nobodies fool.
+The Lord Conqueror is nobody's fool.
 They were well hidden.
-It caused us the life of two men as they surveyed your hot ass land.
-You are fortunate that I don't seek reimbursement, but Egypt has enough problems."
+It caused us the life of two men while they surveyed your hot ass land.
+You are fortunate I don't seek reimbursement, but Egypt has enough problems."

-"Ah.
-It seems our little Lion, has grown up from her naivety since her first visit here.
-However.
-She is still foolish, and none of you will survive if-"
+"Hmm.
+It seems our little Lion has grown up from her naivety since her first visit here.
+However, she is still foolish and none of you will survive if-"

-Ansem was appalled by Draco's misconstruction.
-"I'm not threatening you General of the Realm.
+Ansem became appalled by Draco's misconstruction.
+"I'm not threatening you, General of the Realm.
 I'm offering a friendly warning.
-If you let me finish what I was trying to say."
+If you would kindly let me finish what I was trying to express."

-"Get on with it, just be mindful of your words.
+"Get on with it.
+Just be mindful of your words.
 My tolerance of you and your disrespectful tongue is reaching its limit."
-Draco elucidated.
+Draco expounded.

 Draco wasn't impressed.

 Draco ran into the warrior women before that lived off the land.
-They were fierce fighters, and hated men.
-He encounter them along with the Conqueror.
-Both was left with antithetical opinions on the surviving Amazon tribes remaining in the world.
-Especially when the tribes, that were once scattered, united together in Greece not far from the Realm's capital, Corinth.
-It was only a matter of cronus before they were fully ruled by one queen, and seek revenge.
-Retribution against the Lord Conqueror.
+They were fierce fighters and hated men.
+He encountered them along with the Conqueror.
+Both were left with antithetical opinions on the surviving Amazon tribes remaining in the world, especially when the tribes that were once scattered, united together in Greece not far from the Realm's capital, Corinth.
+It was only a matter of Cronus before they were fully ruled by one queen, and seek retribution against the Lord Conqueror.

 "The Amazons are of no importance.
 They are nothing compared to the Realm's might."
-Draco affirmed.
+Draco asserted.